scottlamb/moonfire-nvr/guide/secure.md

      in the next section.

-If the webserver is running on the same machine as Moonfire NVR, you might also change `0.0.0.0:8080` to `127.0.0.1:8080`, which prevents other machines on the network from impersonating the proxy, effectively allowing them to lie about the client's IP and protocol.
+If the webserver is running on the same machine as Moonfire NVR, you might also change `--publish=8080:8080` to `--publish=127.0.0.1:8080:8080`, which prevents other machines on the network from impersonating the proxy, effectively allowing them to lie about the client's IP and protocol.

-Run these commands to make the configuration take effect:
+To make this take effect, you'll need to stop the running Docker container, delete it, and create/run a new one:

 ```
-$ sudo systemctl daemon-reload
-$ sudo systemctl restart moonfire-nvr
+$ nvr stop
+$ nvr rm
+$ nvr run
 ```

 ## 7. Configure the webserver